Kwaito: Criticism

-Regardless of criticism, kwaito music now plays an important and prominent role in South African youth culture.
+Despite this criticism, kwaito has played a prominent role in South African youth culture.

 Cultural context and implications

 Kwaito is viewed as a cultural product of the societal norms and historical context of the townships of South Africa.
 It is both affected by Black South African society and influences the popular culture of Johannesburg, Cape Town, and their surrounding suburbs.
 Kwaito serves a transmitter of popular fashion, language, and attitude.
 Kwaito has also been adopted by mainstream advertisers and production companies as a means of addressing the masses and selling products.
 A combination of the popularity of Kwaito music and the search by transnational marketers for a means of addressing Soweto youth (considered to be popular cultures' trendsetters) has led to the use of Kwaito music as a method for advertising mainstream North American products.

 Kwaito acts as a reference point for understanding the social situation and cultural norms of Soweto society.
 Many songs such as Bantwan by Bob Mabena, "whose lyrics marry consumerism and female objectification" or Isigaga by Prophets of Da City which "expresses the same negative and misogynistic attitudes.".
 Kwaito also addresses the oppression of black people and the context of colonialism in which they still live.
 Songs such as Arthur Mafokate's song 'Kaffir' addresses the prevalence of direct racism and Zola's song Mblwembe (problem child) reflects the prevalence of crime in the townships serve as a means of social dialogue.
 A third way in which a specific aspect black South African Society is reflected by Kwaito is in the dancehall nature of its origins and rhythms.
 It shows the prevalence of the dancehall in the impoverished townships and flat lands and illustrates the importance of the dancehall as a cultural meeting place.
 South African Kwaito enthusiast Nhlanhla Sibongile Mafu best articulated the balance between social commentary and recreation when he said, "dancing itself becomes the site for a radical rejection of the traditional struggle lyrics in favour of the liberation of pleasure, while at the same time attempting to use the language of the street to grapple with and articulate the present reality for the man and woman in the streets of the ghetto".